mpalash/aliakbarmehta/_content/‘notes-for-radical-diversity’.md

 ---
-title: Notes for Radical Diversity
+title: Notes for Radical Diversity, HAM Helsinki
-subtitle: Helsinki Art Museum (HAM), Helsinki
+subtitle: ""
 layout: content
 tag: talk
 pubdate: "2019"
-summary: In November 2019, I was invited to talk about diversity within the art and cultural scene of Helsinki, to the curatorial staff at Helsinki Art Museum, Helsinki.
+summary: In November 2019, I was invited to talk about diversity within the art and cultural scene of Helsinki at Helsinki Art Museum, Helsinki.
+Subsequently, a workshop based interactive dialogue ensued with the curatorial staff of HAM.
 children:
   - Notes for Radical Diversity
 ---